South Sudan

 - The only tour in South Sudan that offers a myriad of ceremonies, many of which are seen by few outsiders

-- Visit the remote Lopit and Peri people, just two in a cast of six that also includes the Jiye, Toposa, Mundai and Laarim
+- Visit the remote Lopit people, just one in a cast of five that also includes the Jie, Toposa, Mundai and Laarim

 - A true adventure in the frontier-like countryside of Africa’s newest country